mehulagg/gitlab/doc/user/project/code_owners.md

 in parts of the application, for instance, a payment processing company may have "development", "security", and "compliance" teams looking after common parts of the codebase.
 All three teams may need to approve changes.
 Although approval rules make this possible, they apply to every merge request.
-Also, while Code Owners are applied based on which files are changed, only one CODEOWNERS pattern can match per file path.
+Also, while code owners are applied based on which files are changed, only one CODEOWNERS pattern can match per file path.